plebbit/plebbit-react-hooks/README.md

     [key: accountId]: Account
   }
   AccountsMetadata {
-    accountIds: strings[], // this array sets the order of the accounts
+    accountIds: strings[] // this array sets the order of the accounts
-    activeAccountId: string, // the default account to use with all hooks and actions
+    activeAccountId: string // the default account to use with all hooks and actions
     accountNamesToAccountIds: {[key: accountName]: accountId}
   }
   AccountsComments (each database named accountComments-[accountId]) {